pwyf/iati-decipher/README.md

 ## Build for distribution

-First, be sure to bump the version number in package.json.
+First, be sure to bump the version number in package.json AND src/manifest.json.
 Then run:

 ```shell
 npm run dist